Useful Notes / Ishida Mitsunari

 - In Shogun, Ishido is based on Mitsunari, and the main villain.
 Not that Toranaga is any better...

 - In Onimusha: Dawn of Dreams, Ishida Mitsunari appears as one of the main villains, having sold his soul and body to the Genma lord Claudius.
 He's also voiced by Norio Wakamoto.

 - In Age of Empires III: The Asian Dynasties, Ishida Mitsunari is the main villain of the Japanese campaign.

-- A younger version of Mitsunari, know as Sakichi, is the protagonist of Rengoku ni Warau, where he's on a mission from Toyotomi Hideyoshi to find the Orochi.
+- A younger version of Mitsunari, know as Sakichi, is the protagonist of Rengoku ni Warau, a prequel manga to Laughing Under the Clouds, where he's on a mission from Toyotomi Hideyoshi to find the Orochi.